eliotharper/journey-builder-dev-guide/styleguide.md

 The a subheading in a chapter that appears within a #Subhead 4 section.
 There can be multiple #Subhead 5 paragraphs (and corresponding sections) within a #Subhead 4.

-*#Figure caption*
+<a name="figure-caption">*#Figure caption*</a>

 A descriptive caption for a supporting figure (screenshot, diagram or illustration).
 A figure caption appears below a figure.
-An example is provided below.
+Refer to example below.

 ![Joining Branches](https://raw.githubusercontent.com/eliotharper/journey-builder-dev-guide/master/images/join-branches.png "A Join Activity represented in Interaction Canvas") *A Join Activity represented in Interaction Canvas*

- #Body text fo
+<a name="body-text-fo">#Body text fo</a>

 A paragraph of body text.
-Refer to example below.
+Refer to example below:

 Journey Builder Interactions are structured workflows that use a series of hierarchical elements similar to XML, where a single root element (an Interaction) contains child elements (Interaction Components) that cascade from the root element as parent-child relationships.
 Another way of representing an Interaction would be a tree model, consisting of one trunk (an Interaction) with branches to Interaction Components.
 These branches can split to form other branches.